Pre-Excavation Management Course (PEMC)

 • Risk assessment processes and implementation of reasonably practicable control measures

-• Sourcing and interpreting service information, including Before You Dig Australia (BYDA) utility plans and the Look Up and Live app
+• Sourcing and interpreting utility information, including Before You Dig Australia (BYDA) plans and the Look Up and Live app

 • Applying AS 5488 quality levels to excavation planning and decision-making